-Workers comp coverage for defense contractors working overseas may shift to a single insurer in the near future under a law recently signed by President Bush.
+Workers comp coverage for defense contractors working overseas may shift to a single insurer soon under a law recently signed by President Bush.
 The idea is based on risk pooling as a way to cut costs.

-I have always been a supporter of pooling risks as long as the pool was large enough to invoke the law of large numbers.
+I have always been a supporter of pooling risks as long as the pool is large enough to invoke the law of large numbers.

 The 2009 Defense Authorization Act will completely pool all of the workers comp coverage for overseas defense contractors and place the coverage with one provider.
 The pooling of workers comp risks with one provider was initiated due to a very sharp increase in accidents and payouts in 2006 and 2007.

 Overall, this may be a good strategy.
-However, there are two concerns that may make a single provider cost even more $:
+However, two concerns may make a single provider cost even more $: